palkan/anyway_config/README.md

   port: 3000
 ```

-Behavior for load all data under single environment enable by default:
+If `Anyway::Settings.current_environment` is missed we assume that the YAML contains values for a single environment:

 ```yml
 host: localhost